Institution: Northern Michigan University

 - Process developed to evaluate the Teaching, Learning and Communication initiative on an on-going basis

-- Survey data to determine if original student learning goals of TLC initiative have been realized
+- Survey data to determine if student recruitment goal of TLC initiative has been realized

-- Action Project results presented at Annual President’s Council Retreat
+- Action Project results presented to President’s Council at end of the 2009-10 academic year

-- Mid-year and final project reports posted at NMU AQIP Website
+- Final project report posted at NMU AQIP Website